The Porter Building

-New Home of the Porter School of Environmental Studies
+New Home of the department of Environmental Studies

 The Capsule Building, as it is has been dubbed, is the heart and home of the Porter School of Environmental Studies (PSES).
 As Israel's first LEED Platinum certified building, as well as recipient of the Israel government's "Diamond Level" Green Building Standard (5281), it reflects the core values and missions of the school.
 It is designed to incorporate advanced energy and water saving environmental technologies, and is the first green building on the Tel Aviv University campus.